Why grow indigenous plants?

 Do I have to pay anything?

 There is nothing to pay as a volunteer.
-If you want to join Pyrmont Ultimo Landcare Inc, there is a joining fee (this includes your first year’s membership) of $20, and an annual fee of $10 thereafter.
+If you want to join Pyrmont Ultimo Landcare Inc, there is a joining fee (this includes your first year’s membership) and annual fee thereafter.
 This entitles you to vote for the committee and on any issues the group needs to decide.
+See the membership page for current rates and payment details.

 Can kids come?